-Table 4.2 forms the minimum subset of code words.
+Table 6.2 forms the minimum subset of code words.
 A file which complies with the geotechnical exchange format consists of all these code words at least.
-If one or more of the compulsory code words are missing then the application should stop automatically processing the data.
+If one or more of the compulsory code words are missing then an application should stop automatically processing the data and signal the missing code word.
 The measurement is incomplete.
 Optionally, the application can query the user so that the missing information can be found.
-The remaining code words are given in Table 4.3.
+The remaining code words are given in Table 6.3.
 The code words are subdivided into four logical categories: